 So what do you do with the money stored in an RESP if your child doesn’t need or want it?
 Well, first you should know the basics.

 An RESP is a tax-sheltered savings account designed to help you save for a child’s education after high school.
-The Canadian government will match 20% of your annual contributions with the Canada Education Savings Grant, which offers up to $500 per year to a lifetime maximum of $7,200.
+The Canadian government will match 20% of your annual contributions with the Canada Education Savings Grant, which offers up to $500 per year until the end of the calendar year in which the beneficiary turns 17, to a lifetime maximum of $7,200.
 There are no annual limits on your contributions, but there is a lifetime limit of $50,000 for each child.

 Francis’ plan was to simply transfer the money from one RESP to the other if one of her kids chose not to enrol in a qualifying educational program.
 While transferring the money is one option, RESPs are designed to be flexible -- even if education is off the table.